andreirozanski/bwt/README.md

 # Bwt

-TODO: Write a gem description
+A gem to do simple bwt in strings.

 ## Installation